Healthcare

 Virtual medical scribes are simply a virtual technology that provides physicians with real-time medical documentation during patient interactions.

-They work just exactly like doctors; the same level of accuracy and support is provided without the need to meet the scribe in person physically.
+They work just exactly like doctors; the same level of accuracy and support is provided without the need to meet the scribe in person.

 They work through secure online platforms to deliver the same level of accuracy and support.